cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `ProofClient` does not prove that the counterparty has stored the `ClientState` provided in message
 - `ProofConsensus` does not prove that the counterparty has the correct consensus state for this chain

 The message creates a connection for the given ID with an TRYOPEN State.
-The `provedID` represents the connection ID the counterparty set under `connection.Counterparty.ConnectionID` to represent the connection ID this chain should use.
+The `ProvedID` represents the connection ID the counterparty set under `connection.Counterparty.ConnectionId` to represent the connection ID this chain should use.
+An empty string indicates the connection identifier is flexible and gives this chain an opportunity to choose its own identifier.

 ### MsgConnectionOpenAck